alex-trapp/scAge/README.md

 This function takes as input a pandas dataframe DNAm matrix, with rows as samples and columns as CpGs (in the form chr9_85324737). <br>
 Methylation values must be in the range from 0 (fully unmethylated) to 1 (fully methylated). <br>
-This dataframe must contain an "Age" column, which is used to compute correlations and linear regressions. <br>
+This dataframe must also contain an "Age" column, which is used to compute correlations and linear regressions. <br>
 An example bulk matrix of C57BL/6J mice livers is provided in the `bulk` directory <br>

 ## Loading single-cell methylomes
 scAge requires binary methylation matrices as input for the core epigenetic age profiling algorithm.
 These binary matrices can be obtained by processing existing .cov files produced by [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) with our function
 `process_coverage`.
 However, there are other tools to process FASTQ bisulfite sequencing data, such as [BSSeeker](https://github.com/BSSeeker/BSseeker2) and [methylpy](https://github.com/yupenghe/methylpy).
-Final single-cell methylome files may have slightly different formats.
-The Bismark .cov file format is the following
-(the columns are not named in the files):
+Therefore, final single-cell methylome files may have slightly different formats depending on the tool used.
+The Bismark .cov file format is the following (the columns are not named in the files):

 Chromosome | Position 1 | Position 2 | Methylation level | Methylated counts | Unmethylated counts
 :---: | :---: | :---: | :---: | :---: | :---: